chieftools/docs/src/pages/index.md

 {% quick-link title="Tny" href="/certchief" description="Shorten URL's, redirect your own domains and even bring your own branded domain for nice Tny links." /%}

 {% /quick-links %}

+If you have ideas or feature requests you can submit them on our [public roadmap](https://roadmap.chief.app).